za3k/qr-backup/docs/USAGE.md

     --dpi DPI
         Sets the print resolution of your printer.
 Default: 600 --compress, --no-compress
         This gives a more compact backup, but partial recovery is impossible.
-Turns base-64 encoding on.
-Default: compressed --error-correction CORRECTION
+Default: compressed --erasure-coding, --no-erasure coding
+        Add QR codes in case you lose any.
+Only works with --restore.
+Always at 30% loss allowed.
+Default: on --error-correction CORRECTION
         Sets the error correction level.
 Options are L, M, Q, and H. Default: M (25%) --filename FILENAME